espressif/esp-faq/docs/en/software-framework/ble-bt.rst

 --------------

-Does ESP32 support Bluetooth® 5.0?
+Does ESP32 support Bluetooth 5.0?
 ---------------------------------------------

   No, the ESP32 hardware only supports Bluetooth LE 4.2.